loveencounterflow/intertype/README.md

   types.isa.oops_anyway 42          # !!! throws an error
   ```

-  Because silently suppressed errors
-  can be tricky to debug and checking for `state.error` is easily forgotten (and should not normally be
+  Because silently suppressed errors can be tricky to debug and checking for `state.error` is easily
-  necessary), users may elect to switch off exception-guarding by setting `errors` to `'throw'` (as in,
-  `types = new Intertype { errors: 'throw', }`)
+  forgotten (and should not normally be necessary), exception-guarding is an opt-in (as shown above, use
+  `errors: false`)
 * Users may always construct type testers whose intentional errors will not be silently caught by deriving
   their errors from `Intertype_user_error`